pingcap/docs-dm/en/shard-merge-best-practices.md

 2. Start the full and incremental data migration task.

-3. Run `query-status` to verify whether the data migration task is successfully processed and whether the data from upstream has already been merged and replicated to the downstream database.
+3. Run `query-status` to verify whether the data migration task is successfully processed and whether the data from upstream has already been merged and migrated to the downstream database.

 ## Create/drop tables in the upstream

-In [Merge and Replicate Data from Sharded Tables](feature-shard-merge.md#principles), it is clear that the coordination of sharding DDL lock depends on whether the downstream database receives the DDL statements of all upstream sharded tables.
+In [Merge and migrate Data from Sharded Tables](feature-shard-merge.md#principles), it is clear that the coordination of sharding DDL lock depends on whether the downstream database receives the DDL statements of all upstream sharded tables.
 In addition, DM currently **does not support** dynamically creating or dropping sharded tables in the upstream.
 Therefore, to create or drop sharded tables in the upstream, it is recommended to perform the following steps.

 ### Create sharded tables in the upstream